angelshinh1/Somnio/docs/NLP_SERVICE_ARCHITECTURE.md

-# DreamSync NLP Service Architecture
+# Somnio NLP Service Architecture

 ## Overview
-The NLP service is the intelligent core of DreamSync that transforms raw dream text into meaningful connections between users' dream experiences.
+The NLP service is the intelligent core of Somnio that transforms raw dream text into meaningful connections between users' dream experiences.

 ## Core Functionality